VirgilSecurity/virgil-e3kit-kotlin/README.md

 ```

 #### Update group chat

-In the event of changes in your group, i.e. adding a new participant, or deleting an existing one, each group chat participant has to update the encryption key by calling the `update` E3Kit method or reloading Group by `loadGroup`.
+In case of changes in your group, i.e. adding a new participant, or deleting an existing one, each group chat participant has to update the encryption key by calling the `update` E3Kit method or reloading Group by `loadGroup`:

 ```kotlin
 group.update().addCallback(object : OnCompleteListener {
     override fun onSuccess() {